 - - NOTE: If prompted, install Microsoft .NET Framework 2.0.
 Framework may require updating other Windows components before installing the AD Agent. - 2.
 Click Run to open the End User License Agreement (EULA) in the 8e6 AD Agent installation setup wizard:

 Fig. A-6 AD Agent EULA

-3. After reading the EULA, click Accept to proceed with the AD Agent installation setup process:
+After reading the EULA, click Accept to proceed with specifying the destination folder for installing the AD Agent: